Symptoms & Effects of 5q Spinal Muscular Atrophy

 The ‘Natural History’ of SMA

-These ‘Types’ of SMA were based on the age that symptoms began, and what physical milestones (e.g. sitting, standing, walking) could be achieved.
-It was agreed that there could be variation both within and between Types.
+These ‘Types’ of SMA are based on the age that symptoms begin, and what physical milestones (e.g. sitting, standing, walking) are achieved.
+Clinicians agreed that there could be variation both within and between ‘Types’.

 What would the ‘natural history’ of my child’s / my SMA look like?

-- Children, young people and adults will have started to show symptoms that will have led to tests confirming they have SMA.
+- Children, young people and adults will have started to show symptoms.
+These will have led to tests confirming they have SMA.

-To try to answer this, a specialist clinician will examine any child or adult with suspected SMA.
+To try to answer this question, a specialist clinician will examine any child or adult with suspected SMA.

 They will also consider: